machty/ember-cli-jsx/README.md

 #### Note

-You will need to add React to your project's bower.json and referece it in your Brocfile in order to actually use React.
+You will need to add React to your project's bower.json and reference it in your Brocfile in order to actually use React.

 ### References